Blosc/caterva-scipy21/caterva_workshop.md

 - Provide Python wheels: this will make the installation much more easier for the user.

-- Variable length for metalayers: this would provide a lot of flexibility when defining types of variables.
+- Introduce variable-length metalayers: this would provide users a lot of flexibility to define their own metadata.

 +++ {"slideshow": {"slide_type": "slide"}}